mkordulewski/java-native-memory-leaks/README.md

 | CMS (Concurrent Mark Sweep) GC |      no leak     |    no leak     |    no leak     |      no leak     |      no leak     |      no leak     |
 | G1 (Garbage First) GC          |**leak and error**|    no leak     |    no leak     |**leak and error**|      no leak     |      no leak     |

-Testing memory utilisation in native heap - be carefull, it really may cause memory leak:
+Testing memory utilisation in native heap when instance of ZipInputStream class is __not__ properly ended - be carefull, it really may cause memory leak:
 ```
 java -XX:+UseSerialGC        -cp memory-leaks.jar pl.kordulewski.memory.leaks.runners.ZipInputStreamNotProperlyClosedRunner
 java -XX:+UseParallelGC      -cp memory-leaks.jar pl.kordulewski.memory.leaks.runners.ZipInputStreamNotProperlyClosedRunner